-A campus visit is often the best way to evaluate whether a school suits your child.
+A campus visit is often the best way to evaluate whether a university or polytechnic suits your child.
 Here are 10 easy ways how you or your child can go about it:

 1. Prepare before your visit

 Learn about the school by reading its materials and checking out its website.
 If you are visiting more than one school on a particular day, ensure that you can spend sufficient time at each destination.

 2. Evaluate the environment of the campus

 Is the campus too big or too small for your child?
 Consider how your child would get around campus, especially in adverse weather conditions.
 Look for quiet places to study.